Kattis/problem-package-format/spec/legacy-icpc.md

 ---
 layout: default
-title: Legacy
+title: Legacy (ICPC)
-sort: 3
+sort: 4
 ---

 # Problem Package Format

-This is the `legacy` version of the Kattis problem package format.
+This is the `legacy-icpc` version of the Kattis problem package format.
+It is also known as the ICPC subset.

 ## Overview